dmagic1304/clocker/README.md

 * watching a video on creating a dashboard view in React with MUI https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh

+Tuesday 03/07

+continuing to work on dashnoard view
 ## Technologies Used

 * Application development still in progress